 Dedicated to furthering opera outreach and education, Ms. Martinez was the creator and host of her original podcast, the Opera Avengers, which she produced through the Great Lakes Light Opera (GLLO).
 She also created the original children's pastiche opera, Alice in Operaland, successfully produced by GLLO in 2015.
 Additionally she has served as the Production Manager for local Bloomington outreach group, Reimagining Opera for Kids.
 Previous experience with arts administration includes serving as President and Fundraising Officer for the Stanford Savoyards, a student-run light opera company at Stanford University.
-Ms. Martinez is enjoying being part of the leadership team of New Voices Opera this year, promoting and performing in John William Griffith II's The Jungle.
+Ms. Martinez is enjoying acting as co-Executive Director of New Voices Opera this year, promoting and performing in John William Griffith II's The Jungle.
 In addition, she works extensively with Indiana University's Latin American Music Center, which produces many chamber concerts a year featuring Latin American composers and invited artists.

 Ms. Martinez's commitment to contemporary opera is demonstrated by the libretti she has written, especially those honoring the Latin American experience.
 She was part of a team that received the prestigious Opera American Female Composers Discovery Grant.
 Her idea for a story based on the lives of soldaderas in the Mexican Revolution, La Capitana, led her to win IU's Innovation Competition in 2017.
 Her latest project, La Gloria will be a collaboration with her co-librettist and friend Nancy De Los Santos and composer David Reyes.
 Most recently, she was honored to be included in Fort Worth Opera's Frontiers Libretto Workshop, in which sections of her original opera libretto, Higueras, were read lives and critiqued by a panel of creative leaders in the operatic field.
 Her latest opera, The Queen, My Lord, Is Dead will premiere at UCLA in June of 2022.